Zalexanninev15/Jetpack-Downgrader/README.md

 * 1.01 [exe only]
 * 2.0 [fully supported]
 * Steam [fully supported]
-* RGL [fully supported]
+* Rockstar Games Launcher [fully supported]

 ## Usage and configuration

-1. Download [cache.exe](https://drive.google.com/file/d/1XLe4paTDixkgULMuvpbxJUGufDpcIQIn/view) and copy this file to SADRW2 folder.
+1. Download [cache.exe](https://drive.google.com/file/d/1HSojn8KnocnrdmO7Ius8OIDieA3SZlft/view) and copy this file to SADRW2 folder.
 Run this file and wait...
 2. Run **sadrw2.exe** and select the folder (if **SelectFolderUI=true**)
 3. Wait for the end of the work...